v2fly/v2fly-github-io/docs/en_US/config/protocols/freedom.md

 * Name: `freedom`
 * Type: Outbound Protocol

-Freedom is an outbound protocol that can be used to send (normal) TCP or UDP data to any network.
+Freedom is an outbound protocol.
+It forwards any normal TCP or UDP traffic directly.

 ## OutboundConfigurationObject